woocommerce/woocommerce/.github/CONTRIBUTING.md

 * Fork the repository on GitHub
 * Make the changes to your forked repository
   * **Ensure you stick to the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/php/)**
-    * Install our pre-commit hook using composer, it'll help with the Coding Standards.
+    * Install our pre-commit hook using composer.
+It'll help with the Coding Standards.
 To install just run `composer install`
   * Ensure you use LF line endings - no crazy Windows line endings please :)
     * Optionally it's possible install [EditorConfig](http://editorconfig.org/) on your editor to auto configure with indentation, line endings and other settings
 * When committing, reference your issue number (#1234) and include a note about the fix